cloudfoundry-attic/diego-cf-compatibility/README.md

 | `bosh-lite-acceptance-tests-build-url` | The URL for the latest passing acceptance tests run for this combination of artifacts on bosh-lite in CI. |
 | `vsphere-acceptance-tests-build-url` | The URL for the latest passing acceptance tests run for this combination of artifacts on vSphere in CI. |

-### v7 schema
+### v7 schema (OBSOLETE)
-No previous version continues to be updated.
-This version no longer reports a garden-linux version, as it has been removed from our CI.
+This file is no longer updated.
 In `compatibility-v7.csv`, we track the following information:

 | name | description |
 |---|---|